espressif/vscode-esp-idf-extension/docs/WSL.md

 where X.X are IDF and python major-minor versions respectively.

-5. Configure the extension as explained in [SETUP](./SETUP.md) documentation or the [Install](./tutorial/install.md) tutorial.
+5. Configure the extension as explained in [Setup](./SETUP.md) documentation or the [Install](./tutorial/install.md) tutorial.

    > **NOTE:** Running the setup from WSL could override the Windows host machine configuration settings since it is using the User Settings by default.
 Consider saving settings to a workspace or workspace folder as described in the [working with multiple projects document](./MULTI_PROJECTS.md).

-Create an ESP-IDF project and use extension features.
+Create an ESP-IDF Project and use extension features.